Yoctol/bottender/docs/the-basics-errors.md

 };
 ```

-The example code above will do following things for you while an error occurred:
+The above example does the following things while an error triggered:

-1. Send `There are some unexpected errors happened.
-Please try again later, sorry for the inconvenience.` text message to the end user.
+1. Send a "There are some unexpected errors happened.
+Please try again later, sorry for the inconvenience." text message to the end user.
-2. Log error to the console.
+2. Log the error to the console.
-3. Log error into error tracker.
+3. Log the error into your error tracker.
-4. Send `error.stack` as text message to the user (only in the development)
+4. Send `error.stack` as a text message to the user (only in development)

-> **Note:** In LINE channel, errors should be handled in a different way because reply API can only be called once.
-You can read more about it in the [Error Handling in LINE documentation](channel-line-errors.md).
+> **Note:** While building LINE bots, you must handle errors differently because the reply token can only be used once.
+For more information, see [Error Handling in LINE](channel-line-errors.md).

 ## Sending Errors to Sentry

-[Sentry](https://sentry.io) is an error tracking and monitoring tool that aggregates errors across your stack in real time.
+[Sentry](https://sentry.io) is an error tracking and monitoring service that aggregates errors across your stack in real time.

-To integrate with it, first, you need to download the SDK from registry to use it:
+To integrate with Sentry, first, you need to download the SDK from the registry to use the SDK:

 ```sh
 # Using npm